Taxation in India: History and methods

 In the beginning of the income tax operation, the rates of taxes were comparatively low to levels today, and thus, so were levels of evasion.
-However, World War Two catalyzed a set of conditions that inspired mass tax evasion.
+However, World War Two catalysed a set of conditions that inspired mass tax evasion.
 As many supplies were cut off and shortages were rampant, the prices of commodities and the level of taxes imposed by the government augmented.
 This ultimately generated black markets, and stimulated a nationwide sentiment of tax evasion.
 Consequently, as the government tried to combat this extensive issue, the government continued to impose extortionate levels of taxation, only exacerbating the normalcy of tax evasion.
 Today, opportunities for tax evasion are comprehensive amongst self-employed individuals, as they have more opportunities to lie about the origination of their income.
 For instance, many individuals exaggerate or lie about their wealth deriving from agriculture, because agricultural income is excluded from the purview of the central income tax.
-In addition, many individuals divert their incomes to spouses and children, or even create fictitious partnerships, in order to evade taxation.
+In addition, many individuals divert their incomes to spouses and children, or even create fictitious partnerships, to evade taxation.
 The general consensus asserts the following to be chiefly responsible for increasing tax evasion and generation of black money in India: